glwagner/glwagner.github.io/index.md

 [Earth, Atmospheric, and Planetary Sciences] at [MIT].

 With the [Climate Modeling Alliance], I'm working on building the ocean and sea ice components for a new, trainable climate model with quantified uncertainty.
-Our new model is radical departures from existing models in some ways --- it's written in the Julia programming language and runs on GPUs.
-In some other ways, it's not so different from the traditional climate models that have been around for decades.

 My work includes research in physical processes, parameterization, as well as software development.